oemof/oemof-solph/doc/oemof_solph.rst

 If the attribute back_pressure is true, it is an equal sign, if not it is a less-than-or-equal sign.
 Constraint 11 is only used for the type motoric CHP by setting the attribute `H_L_FG_share_min`.

 The first type is a combined cycle extraction turbine, which is shown in figure one.
-Constrains 1 to 10 are used.
+Constraints 1 to 10 are used.
 Beta defines the slope of the range of operation, `H_L_FG_share_max` defines its right boundary.

 To model a back-pressure turbine, the attribute back_pressure has to be set `True`.
 The operator in constraint 10 is